Inductees

 Brad Watson

 Brad Watson (Regina) began officiating in 1978 when he completed his official’s exam and started officiating level 1 hockey.
-He would make the move up to Saskatchewan Junior Hockey League as linesman in 1982.
-After two seasons, Watson continued his progressions, moving up to the Western Hockey League as linesman in 1984.
+He would make the move up to the Saskatchewan Junior Hockey League as a linesman in 1982.
+After two seasons, Watson continued his progressions, moving up to the Western Hockey League as a linesman in 1984.
 In the following seasons, Watson would gain multiple high-profile assignments including, linesman for the 1985 Air Canada Cup, the 1986 Memorial Cup, and the 1987 Centennial Cup hosted by Humboldt.
 It was in 1987 that Watson would make the switch to refereeing and would complete his Canadian Amateur Hockey Association’s level 6 certification.
 In 1989, Watson would attend the National Hockey League (NHL) Referee’s Evaluation Camp and be selected as an NHL trainee.
-Before making the jump to the big leagues, Watson would be assigned to the 1989 World Juniors in Anchorage, Alaska, the 1991 Isvetia Cup in Moscow, Russia, and the 1992 Spengler Cup in Davos, Switzerland.
+Before making the jump to the big leagues, Watson would be assigned to the 1989 World Juniors in Alaska, the 1991 Isvetia Cup in Russia, and the 1992 Spengler Cup in Switzerland.
 Also during that time, Watson would referee the Western Hockey League finals in four consecutive years from 1990 to 1993.
 In 1993, he would be offered his first NHL contract and would participate in his first NHL game on March 7, 1995, in a matchup between the Pittsburgh Penguins and the visiting Ottawa Senators.

 Watson had many milestones during his career, among them were refereeing the Stanley Cup finals in 2003, 2004, 2006, 2007, 2008, 2012, 2013, and 2014.
 This also included being selected as an official for the NHL All-Star Game in both 1997 and 2008.
 Perhaps his biggest achievement was officiating at the 2010 Winter Olympics in Vancouver.